-Contact our librarians if you have questions about click-through terms and other author agreements.
+For questions about click-through terms and other author agreements, contact our librarians.

 There is not a universal consensus on the definition and terminology for problematic publishers and journals.
 They are commonly referred to as "predatory publishing" and share some key characteristics: